BallAerospace/COSMOS/_docs_v5/script_runner.md

      alt="File Menu"
      style="float: left; margin-right: 50px; height: 250px;" />

-- Clears the Script Runner editor and filename
+- Clears the editor and filename
 - Opens a dialog to select a file to open
 - Saves the currently opened file to disk
 - Opens a dialog to allow the user to rename the current file